leftthomas/NormSoftmax/README.md

 ## Usage
 ### Train Model
 ```
-python train.py --num_epochs 30
+python train.py --data_name cub --model_type resnet34 --num_epochs 30
 optional arguments:
 --data_name                   dataset name [default value is 'car'](choices=['car', 'cub', 'sop'])
 --crop_type                   crop data or not, it only works for car or cub dataset [default value is 'uncropped'](choices=['uncropped', 'cropped'])
 --recalls                     selected recall [default value is '1,2,4,8']
+--model_type                  backbone type [default value is 'resnet18'](choices=['resnet18', 'resnet34', 'resnet50', 'resnext50_32x4d'])
---batch_size                  train batch size [default value is 16]
+--batch_size                  train batch size [default value is 12]
 --num_epochs                  train epochs number [default value is 20]
 --ensemble_size               ensemble model size [default value is 48]
 --meta_class_size             meta class size [default value is 12]
---gpu_ids                     selected gpu [default value is '0,1']
+--gpu_ids                     selected gpu [default value is '0,1,2']
 ```

 ## Benchmarks
 Adam optimizer is used with learning rate scheduling.
-The models are trained with batch size of 16 on one NVIDIA Tesla V100 (32G) GPU.
+The models are trained with batch size of 12 on three NVIDIA Tesla V100 (32G) GPUs.

-The images are preprocessed with random resize, random crop, random horizontal flip, and normalize.
+The images are preprocessed with resize (256, 256), random horizontal flip and normalize.
 For `Cars196` and `CUB200` datasets, `20` epochs, ensemble size `48` and meta class size `12` are used.
 For `SOP` dataset, `20` epochs, ensemble size `48` and meta class size `500` is used.
 Here is the recall details: